A Message from Chief Rob chance

 Regional partnerships save money and improve emergency services for our communities.

 The cost to provide emergency services will continue to increase as our population grows and ages.
 Partnering with other agencies enhance the type of emergency services we are able to provide.
-That’s why our fire and ambulance districts signed an agreement to share costs for administrative services.
-With these savings, our fire district has been able to set aside money to replace aging apparatus, and our ambulance district has been able to hire one additional personnel.
+That’s why our fire and ambulance districts consolidated all resources in 2022.
+With these savings, our fire district has been able to set aside money to replace aging apparatus, and our ambulance district has been able to add an additional ambulance for response.
 We also collaborate with other partners on natural disaster preparedness, training more Emergency Medical Technicians, and developing a community health care program to reduce costs and improve patient care.

 We’re ahead of the game, but we also have challenges.